dobromirmontauk/open-leadership-management-cookbook/recipes/README.md

 So how do we come up with a useful definition of Leadership & Management that allows us to organize recipes in a helpful way?

+2025.09.02 thought:
+* _management_ is the art of dealing with individuals
+* _leadership_ is the art of dealing with groups
+* spectrum because a couple of individuals may not quite be a group yet --> group dynamics are different than individual dynamics
+* the fluid dynamics theory of people :)

 [TODO(dmontauk): I want to add 5-6 examples here that make it intuitively clear what the difference is]

 We hope that the examples above motivate one specific realization: _leadership_ seems much more risky!
 There's a